lue-bird/elm-review-missing-record-field-lens/README.md

 , sceneRocks : ...
 }
 ```
-Doesn't this make ui harder?
+Doesn't ↑ make ui harder?
 Yes, but the extra explicitness is worth it.
 `player` could have things that are irrelevant to the ui like `configuredControls` etc.
 It's best to keep state structure and ui requirements separate.